bkirsh99/https-github.com-CPEN-221-2018-mp2-abdul-and-bianca/src/DESIGN_README.md

 3. For *Algorithms*:
 - In shortestdistance:
   - We record information about the imported graph, call a recursive function to get all the distances between vertex a and b, and then get the minimum of all these distances
-- In depthFirstSearch
+- In depthFirstSearch:
   - We record information about the imported graph, call a recursive function that returns the DFS sequence.
 If graphs are disconnnected, we return the DFS sequence of all of them seperately
-- In breadthFirstSearch
+- In breadthFirstSearch:
   - We record information about the imported graph, we used a queue and a Boolean array to keep track of the vertices that we already performed the BFS on.
 We loop the main computation part so that we can get the BFS starting from every vertex in the graph.
 Add the end of every loop, we add the BFS analysis starting from that vertex to a Set.
 - In centre:
   - We record information about the imported graph, then we get every possible distance between a changing start and end vertex and then get the minimum of those.
 This would give us the minimum of the maximum distances, hence the centre of the graph